kanboard/kanboard/docs/github-webhooks.markdown

 - Choose the event: **Github issue comment created**
 - Choose the action: **Create a comment from an external provider**

-Note: The username of the comment author must be the same between Github and Kanboard and the task must exists before.
+If the username is the same between Github and Kanboard the comment author will be assigned, otherwise there is no author.
+The user also have to be member of the project in Kanboard.